tekmarglobal/dart-api-client/docs/CartApi.md

 <a name="apicartupdatecartregionpost"></a>
 # **ApiCartUpdateCartRegionPost**
-> RestResultOfCartServiceUpdateCartRegionResponse ApiCartUpdateCartRegionPost (CartServiceUpdateCartRegionRequest body = null)
+> RestResultOfCartServiceUpdateCartRegionResponse ApiCartUpdateCartRegionPost (CartServiceUpdateCartRegionRequest cartServiceUpdateCartRegionRequest = null)